 Colour: Light Fawn

 Amatta is absolutely bonkers, she loves to paddle and lie in water, she’s not fussy if the paddling pool isn’t out then the water troughs will do!
 She has passed this trait on to her two sons too!

-She is a fabulous mum who currently has her first daughter at foot who we have called Kamato.
-She is pregnant again to Darwin in the hope of producing a carbon copy of this years baby.
+She is a fabulous mum who currently has two white boys and last year her first daughter.
+She is pregnant again to Darwin in the hope of producing a carbon copy of Kamato, last years brown girl.

-Her fleece has been blended with her best friend Shaylee to create a warm rich golden fawn yarn.
+Her fleece has been processed into yarn to create a warm rich golden fawn.